Improving sperm counts for successful fertility.

-To help a couple get pregnant quickly as possible, the goal is to increase the total motile sperm count to at least 80 million.
-This has been shown to increase the odds of a spontaneous pregnancy.
-The concentration, motility, and volume all play a factor in determining the total motile sperm count.
+To help a couple get pregnant quickly as possible, the goal is improving sperm counts to achieve a successful pregnancy.
+The benchmark is to increase the total motile sperm count to at least 80 million.
+This escalation has been shown to improve the odds of a spontaneous pregnancy.
+Concentration, motility, and volume all play a factor in determining the total motile sperm count.
 In men there are hormonal factors, anatomic abnormalities, and other unknown factors which can have a negative impact on the total motile sperm count.

-Every male patient under goes a thorough hormonal evaluation, history taking, and physical examination.
+At Urology Austin, every male infertility patient will undergo a thorough hormonal evaluation, be asked about their personal and family medical history, and have an in-office physical exam.
 There are a variety of medications which can influence a man’s hormonal profile and have a favorable impact on semen parameters.
-These medications include Clomid (clomiphene citrate), arimidex (a type of aromatase inhibitor), and exogenous gonadotropins (such as HCG).
+These medications include Clomid (clomiphene citrate), Arimidex (a type of aromatase inhibitor), and Exogenous Gonadotropins (such as HCG).
 The right choice of medication depends on the nature of the hormonal profile.

-The male anatomy may show clues about what can be contributing to poor total motile sperm counts.
-Men can have a dilation of the veins from the testicles.
-This abnormality is called a varicocele.
-Through a variety of mechanisms, this abnormality can have a negative impact on the total motile sperm count and decrease the likelihood of having a pregnancy.
-Getting a varicocele fixed is a straight forward procedure and can have a positive impact not only on the total motile sperm count and sperm morphology but also on a man’s testosterone level.
+The male anatomy may provide clues as to what could be contributing to poor total motile sperm counts.
+For example, men may have a dilation of the veins in the testicles, called a varicocele.
+This urologic condition can have a negative impact on total motile sperm count and decrease the likelihood of achieving pregnancy.
+Fortunately, a varicocele repair is a common procedure that can have a positive impact on total motile sperm count, and sperm morphology.
+It can also have a positive influence on a man’s testosterone level.

-If there are high levels of white blood cells (WBCs) in the semen specimen, this is sign of inflammation in the genitourinary system.
-Depending on the history and exam findings, options include antibiotic therapy, anti-inflammatory medication, a sperm harvesting procedure, and antioxidant therapy.
-Many patients get a favorable response with medical therapy alone.
+If there are high levels of white blood cells (WBCs) in a semen specimen, this is a sign of inflammation.
+Depending on the patient’s medical history and exam findings, options can include:

-If the semen samples show a pattern of low ejaculate volumes, possible explanations are that the semen is going in the wrong direction or that there is a blockage of the ejaculatory ducts.
-Retrograde ejaculation (semen going the wrong way) can be tested for by a specialized semen analysis performed on the first voided urine after ejaculation.
+If semen samples show a pattern of low ejaculate volumes, possible explanations could include semen traveling in the wrong direction, or a possible blockage of the ejaculatory ducts.
+Retrograde ejaculation (semen traveling the wrong direction) can be tested with a specialized semen analysis performed on the first voided urine after ejaculation.
 A blockage of the ejaculatory ducts can be confirmed with a prostate and seminal vesicle ultrasound.
 For individuals with blocked ejaculatory ducts, transurethral resection of the ejaculatory duct (TURED) is a treatment option which can fix the low ejaculate volumes.